wmhilton-stoplight/platform-docs/docs/4.-developer-experience/a.overview.md

 # Overview

-Good developer experience is the key to a useful, usable API.
-An API could be all-powerful, solving a problem and sublimely implemented, yet it won't matter one bit if users,  internal or external, can't figure out how to make it work.
-The aggregate experience of the user **discovering**, **learning to use**, and finally **integrating** with an API is termed as Developer Experience (DX).
-Developer Experience (DX) is the equivalent to User Experience (UX) for your APIs.
+Good Developer Experience (DX) is the key to a useful, usable API.
+An API could be all-powerful, solving a problem and sublimely implemented, yet it won't matter one bit if users can't figure out how to make it work.
+The aggregate experience of the user **discovering**, **learning to use**, and finally **integrating** with an API is termed as Developer Experience.
+DX is the equivalent to User Experience (UX) for your APIs.

 ### Why does it matter?